usc-isi-i2/cskg/docs/extraction.md

 The integration consists of three key steps: adaptations per source, mappings between sources, and refinements.

-## Adaptations and modeling decisions per source
+## 1) Adaptations and modeling decisions per source
 **ConceptNet** We keep the original edges of ConceptNet 5.7 expressed with 47 relations in total.

 **ATOMIC** We also include the entire ATOMIC KG, preserving the original nodes and its nine relations.
 To enhance lexical matching between ATOMIC and other sources, we add normalized labels of its nodes, e.g., adding a second label "accepts invitation" to the original one "personX accepts personY's invitation".

 **FrameNet** We import four node types from FrameNet: frames, frame elements (FEs), lexical units (LUs), and semantic types (STs), and we reuse 5 categories of FrameNet edges: frame-frame (13 edge types), frame-FE (1 edge type), frame-LU (1 edge type), FE-ST (1 edge type), and ST-ST (3 edge types).
-Following principle 2 on edge type reuse, we map these 19 edge types to 9 relations in ConceptNet, e.g., `is\_causative\_of` is converted to `/r/Causes`.
+Following principle 2 on edge type reuse, we map these 19 edge types to 9 relations in ConceptNet, e.g., `is_causative_of` is converted to `/r/Causes`.

 **Roget** We include all synonyms and antonyms between words in Roget, by reusing the ConceptNet relations `/r/Synonym` and `/r/Antonym` (Principle 2).